raju10101997/Dwitter/README.md

 # Dwitter
-A Twitter clone, Developed in Python and Django.
+A Twitter clone, Developed using Python and Django.
 You can clone and run it.